dymmond/mongoz/docs/queries.md

 Making queries is a must when using an ODM and being able to make complex queries is even better when allowed.

 MongDB is known for its performance when querying a database and it is very fast.
-T

 When making queries in a [document][document], the ODM allow two different possible ways of querying.
 One is using its internal **manager** and the second its internal **queryset**.